 \section{Abstract}

 Unsupervised action segmentation has recently pushed its limits with ASOT, an optimal transport (OT)-based method that simultaneously learns action representations and performs clustering using pseudo-labels.
-Unlike other OT-based approaches, ASOT makes no assumptions on the action ordering, and it is able to decode a temporally consistent segmentation from a noisy cost matrix between video frames and action labels.
-However, the resulting segmentation lacks segment-level supervision, which limits the effectiveness of the feedback between frames and action representations.
-To address this limitation, we propose Closed Loop Optimal Transport (CLOT), a novel OT-based framework that introduces a multi-level cyclic feature learning mechanism.
+Unlike other OT-based approaches, ASOT makes no assumptions about action ordering and can decode a temporally consistent segmentation from a noisy cost matrix between video frames and action labels.
+However, the resulting segmentation lacks segment-level supervision, limiting the effectiveness of feedback between frames and action representations.
+To address this limitation, we propose Closed Loop Optimal Transport (CLOT), a novel OT-based framework with a multi-level cyclic feature learning mechanism.
 Leveraging its encoder-decoder architecture, CLOT learns pseudo-labels alongside frame and segment embeddings by solving two separate OT problems.
-It then refines both frame embeddings and pseudo-labels through cross-attention between the learned frame and segment embeddings, integrating a third OT problem.
+It then refines both frame embeddings and pseudo-labels through cross-attention between the learned frame and segment embeddings, by integrating a third OT problem.
 Experimental results on four benchmark datasets demonstrate the benefits of cyclical learning for unsupervised action segmentation. \footnote{\url{https://github.com/elenabbbuenob/CLOT}}